fxpio/fxp-bootstrap-bundle/README.md

 Features include:

+- Auto configuration of asset packages and default extensions
 - Twig base template for the HTML5 responsive container
 - Block type for fundamental HTML element with responsive utilities
   * Grid system